laurentperrinet/laurentperrinet.github.io/content/talk/2022-03-23-ue-neurosciences-computationnelles/index.md

   framework to offer a unified theory to explain many of the mechanisms at the different levels of the visual system and which were unveiled by decades of study in neurophysiology and psychophysics.
-authors:
+featured: false
+categories:
+- Biological Neuroscience
+- Computational Neuroscience
+- NeuroAI & Machine Learning
+- Theoretical Neuroscience
+tags:
+- bayesian-modelling
+- motion-perception
+- predictive-coding
+projects:
+- courses
+- tout-public
+publication: '*Master 1 Neurosciences et Sciences Cognitives*'
+publication_types:
-- Laurent U Perrinet
+- inproceedings
-date: 2022-03-23 09:00:00
 event: Master 1 Neurosciences et Sciences Cognitives
-featured: false
+location: Marseille (France)
 links:
 - name: Slides
   url: https://laurentperrinet.github.io/slides/2022-03-23_ue-neurosciences-computationnelles/